 Your financial history

 The interest payable on the loan is an annual percentage rate (APR).
-It may vary from one applicant to another based on the applicant's creditworthiness.
-The lender decides the APR after assessing the applicant's credit score, income, and debts.
+It may vary from one applicant to another based on creditworthiness.
+The lender also decides on the APR after assessing the applicant's credit score, income, and debts.

 As of October 2021, the average APR on a personal loan is 11.4 for those with "excellent" credit scores of 720 to 850.